Ana119/Optimal-Drilling-Location/README.md

 ## Description
-This repository containt the code for the paper title "A New Method for Determination of Optimal Borehole Drilling Location Considering Drilling Cost Minimization and
+This repository contains the code for the paper title "A New Method for Determination of Optimal Borehole Drilling Location Considering Drilling Cost Minimization and
 Sustainable Groundwater Management".

 ## Experimental Environment